 Birgit Popp interviews 25-year-old Sven Rothenberger

-1992 has brought some highlights with your marriage to the Dutch dressage rider Gonnelien Gordijn, you graduated as a Bachelor of Science from university and second place in the Volvo Dressage World Cup Final at Gothenburg.
+1992 has brought some highlights, with your marriage to the Dutch dressage rider Gonnelien Gordijn, you graduated as a Bachelor of Science from university and placed second in the Volvo Dressage World Cup Final at Gothenburg.
 But then a disappointment, missing a place in the German Olympic team, and therefore a certain Olympic team gold medal.
 What new aims do you have?

 “Certainly, an Olympic medal would have been the crowning of the year.
 But my family was more important and in this instance all my wishes are fulfilled.
 In that respect, 1992 has been a wonderful year.
 And it also means a lot to me to have passed my final university exams.
 Professionally my next aim is my post-graduate thesis in tool machinery.
 As a rider I want to get my young horses to the successes I had with the others, maybe even more.
 I want to be able to show in competition, all the capabilities, which are in these young horses.”